istjohn 9 months ago

 I'm not suggesting any insurer should be forced to offer a deal.
 They're welcome to just shrug and tell you to pound sand.
 What I don't see is the logic behind having an international code prohibiting the offering of such deals.
 Is the international code trying to dictate to the insurance company what is worth their time?

-• smallnamespace 2 hours ago
+• smallnamespace 9 months ago

 The international code is also defining the key distinguishing factor of insurance: it makes the insured whole against a risk that they actually have.